adiog/cpp-precompiler/README.md

 Ok, but what about co\_await?
 =============================
 I am glad you ask - I have not done anything with it yet.
 My aproach may be to greedy.
 I will work on that.
-If you want give me some hints I will be more than happy to hearing from you a piece of advice.
+If you want give me some hints I will be more than happy to hearing from you how to proceed with the matter.